 The voice inside us is the true soul mater (mother)…

 Never doubt your capability and never cry,

 O dear little girl, just fly high and high…

 This article on National Girl Child Day has been written by Arushi, who is a final year law student from New Delhi, India.

 Update: Arushi is now a law graduate.
 She was her law college topper.
-Additionally she was ranked fourth in her entire university.
-In 5 years of college she won over 40 trophies at moot courts, extempore, debates, quiz etc. She also qualified for National Law University, Delhi and for LLM at BHU.
+Additionally, she was ranked fourth in her entire university.
+In 5 years of college, she won over 40 trophies at moot courts, extempore, debates, quizzes, etc. She also qualified for National Law University, Delhi, and for LLM at BHU.
 She joined none and is now preparing for Judiciary.